Table of Contents

 The materials for the ring are then sourced, and progress shots are made.
 This is usually done at the back of the office Progress shots make great social media posts, and help with the communication between the jeweler and the customer.
 The GemLightbox is a perfect tool during jewelry manufacturing as the bench jeweler can easily take snaps with little effort in setting up.
 The interior photography table can also be cleaned very easily using any cleaning agents, which means black marks are not an issue.

 Finally, once the engagement ring is completed, the final photographs can be shot and the rest of the content compiled together to tell one part of a bigger story.

 3. Mobile Interactivity

-Luxury retailer jewelers, such as Monica Rich Kosann, have created personalized shopping experiences whereby they have brought the online retail experience in physical stores.
+Luxury retailer jewelers, such as Monica Rich Kosann, have created personalized shopping experiences whereby they have brought the online retail experience to physical stores.
 Customers can browse and interact with the whole inventory of the store on Elo touchscreens to facilitate hands-on shopping between customers and associates.
 The technology also allows for customization and data collection which can be later used for sales campaigns and marketing research.
 Shoppers are empowered by having limitless options and are engaged by visuals to create a better customer experience.

 4. Augmented Reality

-Augmented reality enables customers to visualize a piece of jewelry without the product actually being there.
-Notable luxury giants Tiffany & Co. & Blue Nile have introduced augmented reality to their customers’ retail shopping experience through their own mobile phone application, powered by Tryon Guru.
+Augmented reality enables customers to visualize a piece of jewelry without the product being there.
+Notable luxury giants Tiffany & Co. & Blue Nile have introduced augmented reality to their customers’ retail shopping experience through their mobile phone application, powered by Tryon Guru.

-The technology allows for greater engagement through push notifications, in-app deals and the monitoring of customer behaviors.
+The technology allows for greater engagement through push notifications, in-app deals, and the monitoring of customer behaviors.
 The augmented reality retail experience will continue to progress as well as mobile technology in general.